syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 	<div class="ingredients">
 	<p>
 	Rate : $30<br />
-	Ingredients : sautered spinach mix, sweet corn, parsley &amp;mozarella cheese. .<br />
+	Ingredients : sautered spinach mix, sweet corn, parsley &amp;mozarella cheese.<br />
 	Description: This is a pasta dish make with leftover channa masala (chole).
 This can be made from scratch too by making the channa masala first and then tossing in the cooked pasta.
 	</p>
 	</div>
 	</div>);